-- a) Admission is limited to those approved students with credits in Industrial Psychology at the 300 level or their equivalent or a related field, e.g. Human Resource Management (see General Academic Rules). - b) An average of 60% for all third-year level Industrial Psychology, Human Resources Management and/or Employment Relations modules. - c) Students admitted to the Honours programme are expected to have grounding in Mathematics and Statistics.
+- a) Admission is limited to those approved students with credits in Industrial Psychology at the 300 level or their equivalent or a related field, e.g. Human Resource Management. - b) An average of 60% for all third-year level Industrial Psychology, Human Resources Management and/or Employment Relations modules. - c) Students admitted to the Honours programme are expected to have grounding in Mathematics and Statistics.
 This requirement can be met by successfully completing STFM111 and STFM121.

-Code: 5EHL02
+Qualification BACHELOR OF ADMINISTRATION HONOURS IN INDUSTRIAL PSYCHOLOGY

+Qualification Code 5EHL02: E601M

+Campus Mahikeng

+Delivery Mode Full-time

 FIRST SEMESTER

 Module code Module description Credits

 HRNM611 Human Resource Training and Development 12

 HRNM612 The Human Resource Management Function 12

 IPSM611 Psychometrics 12

 First semester credits total 36

 SECOND SEMESTER

 IPSM621 Organisational Behaviour 12

 IPSM622 Career Psychology 12

 MCLM621 Labour Law 16

 Second semester credits total 40

 YEAR MODULES

 IOPP672 Research Methodology and Data Management 16

 IPSM672 Research Project 32

-Total credits for the curriculum 124
+Total credits for the curriculum 124 124